 Expand outreach within communities.

-This year, the Comunidades Activas y Seguras project team will partner with three new communities with large monolingual Spanish-speaking populations to take a community centered and culturally/linguistically sensitive approach to identifying and addressing their walking and biking safety concerns.
-To better support this year’s communities, Comunidades Activas y Seguras will use a cohort structure to encourage more peer support and learning.
+This year, the Comunidades Activas y Seguras (CAyS) project team will partner with communities with large monolingual Spanish-speaking populations to take a community centered and culturally/linguistically sensitive approach to identify and address their walking and biking safety concerns.
+Applications for the program is expected to open mid-December and will be accepted on a rolling basis until all slots are filled.
+For early consideration, we encourage you to apply by January 19, 2024.
+Have questions or need help with your application?
+Email firstname.lastname@example.org.

 Access executive summaries and Radio Novela content from the 2021 trainings: